vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ### 4. Reset and clear all data

-:::warn Back up files before progressing
+:::warning Back up files before progressing
 Ensure you have a backup of the network files because the steps below will remove data from your home.

 You may also risk losing your wallets, so back them up as well.